JamesBisese/django_partial_date/README.md

-django_partial_date
+django_partial_datetime
 ================

+This is forked from django_partial_date and I am adding Hours and Minutes.
+I am curious if this will allow me to store instantaneous observations (recorded to the minute) and annual and monthly and daily statistics for those observations in a single table.
+I'm guessing that querying is going to be key - because queries will all need to use the precision flag.

-Django custom model field for partial dates with the form YYYY, YYYY-MM, YYYY-MM-DD
+Django custom model field for partial datetimes with the form YYYY, YYYY-MM, YYYY-MM-DD, YYYY-MM-DD HH, YYYY-MM-DD HH:mm

  * Works with DRF
  * Supports comparison operations
- * Supports Django 2.0 and Django 3.0
+ * Supports Django 2.0 and Django 3.0 and Django 4.0

 Usage
 ================